alsosprachben/mnvkd/README.md

   - `vk_heap_s.h`
   - `vk_heap.c`

-Intra-Futures:
+Process-Intra-Future:
   - `vk_future.h`
   - `vk_future_s.h`
   - `vk_future.c`

-Inter-Futures:
+Process-Inter-Future:
   - `vk_poll.h`
   - `vk_poll_s.h`
   - `vk_poll.c`

 A set of coroutines are grouped into a contigious memory mapping, a micro-heap.
-Run and blocking queues are per-heap, forming a micro-process that executes until the run queue is drained, leaving coroutines in the blocking queue.
+Run and blocking queues are per-heap, forming a micro-process that executes until the run queue is drained, leaving zero or more coroutines in the blocking queue.
 That is, a single dispatch progresses the execution in the micro-process as far as possible, via execution intra-futures (internal to the process), then blocks, where each block forms an I/O inter-future (external to the process).

 Coroutines within the micro-process pass execution around within a single dispatch, only involving the memory in the micro-heap.
 When the micro-process is not running, its micro-heap has read access disabled.
-A network poller dispatches the inter-futures back to their micro-processes.
+To continue execution, a network poller dispatches the inter-futures back to their micro-processes, re-enabling read access by reference from the I/O inter-future object.

+The network poller is therefore a privileged process is effectively the kernel.
+There is [a proposed design for system calls to protect this privileged kernel memory](https://spatiotemporal.io/#proposalasyscallisolatingsyscallforisolateduserlandscheduling), forming a new type of isolating virtualization.

 ### Vectorings: I/O Vector Ring Buffers

-Vectorings:
+Vectoring:
   - `vk_vectoring.h`
   - `vk_vectoring_s.h`
   - `vk_vectoring.c`